srcML/nameCollector/README.md

 # nameCollector
-A tool for collecting all user defined identifier names from a source code file.
+A tool for collecting all user-defined identifier names from a source code file.

 Works for C, C++, C#, and Java